mattermost/docs/source/administration/prev-config-settings.rst

 Restrict managing integrations to Admins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-*This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to v4.9, released on April 16th, 2018.
+*This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to 4.9, released on April 16th, 2018.
 This permission can be modified using the System Console user interface.*

-**True**: When true, webhooks and slash commands can only be created, edited and viewed by Team and System Admins, and OAuth 2.0 applications by System Admins.
-Integrations are available to all users after they have been created by the Admin.
+**True**: When true, webhooks and slash commands can only be created, edited, and viewed by Team and System Admins, and OAuth 2.0 applications by System Admins.
+Integrations are available to all users after they have been created by the admininistrator.

-**False**: Any team members can create webhooks, slash commands and OAuth 2.0 applications from **Main Menu** > **Integrations**.
+**False**: Any team members can create webhooks, slash commands, and OAuth 2.0 applications from **Main Menu > Integrations**.

 .. note::
-  OAuth 2.0 applications can be authorized by all users if they have the **Client ID** and **Client Secret** for an app setup on the server.
+  OAuth 2.0 applications can be authorized by all users if they have the **Client ID** and **Client Secret** for an app set up on the server.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableOnlyAdminIntegrations": true`` with options ``true`` and ``false``.                                               |